FaresMallouli/Gemma3nEyeGuardian/README.md

             └── AndroidManifest.xml       # Declares permissions (Camera, SMS) and activities
 ```

+### Future Roadmap: Towards Fully On-Device Audio with MediaPipe

+Our choice to use Android's native STT was a deliberate, strategic decision based on the current state of the on-device AI ecosystem.
+We built EyeGuardian with the future in mind.

+Our app uses Gemma's powerful image analysis to understand the scene by processing frames.
+For the voice check-in, we currently use Google's STT because full on-device audio support for models like Gemma in frameworks like MediaPipe is still evolving.

+Our application architecture is specifically designed to be modular.
+As soon as MediaPipe's support for Gemma's audio modalities matures, we can seamlessly replace the current STT component with a fully on-device solution.

+This will unlock even more powerful capabilities, such as:
+*   **True 100% Offline Operation:** Complete independence from internet connectivity for all features.
+*   **Advanced Audio Analysis:** Going beyond simple transcription to analyze the *tone* of voice (e.g., detecting stress or pain).
+*   **Movement & Sound Correlation:** Capturing movement and conducting in-depth audio analysis to better distinguish between a real fall and a harmless loud noise from a TV.

+By starting with a robust, fail-safe system today, we have built the perfect foundation to incorporate these next-generation on-device features tomorrow.
 ## 🚀 Getting Started (For Developers)

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.